🔮 Oracle Report — April 29, 2026

 RESEARCH

+Fluoxetine-psychedelic drug-drug interaction becomes a required screening criterion in federally funded psychedelic trials by 2028-04-29.
 Separated from the replication count claim for independent falsifiability.
 FDA or NIH establishing DDI screening as a required element in trial protocols is a distinct institutional action from publication counts.
 If replication studies confirm the interaction, protocol guidance typically follows wi

 45%